It’s funny to me how we tend to see everything in others almost entirely in relation to ourselves.

 I was teasingly called a liberal on a particular occasion, but, given the circumstance in which it took place, I gladly owned that label.
 It was because I know that my perspectives would legitimately be seen as liberal in that context.
 However, anywhere else in the world, I would be seen only as the tiniest bit less conservative than those around me.

-I have been spending some time meditating and reflecting upon Paul’s powerful testimony to the folks at Philippi as he stated so very powerfully that he counted everything else in his life as garbage in comparison to the one highest, greatest, over-arching purpose in his life – to know Jesus (Philippians 3).
+I have been spending some time meditating and reflecting upon Paul’s powerful testimony to the folks at Philippi.
+He stated so very strongly that he counted everything else in his life as garbage in comparison to the one highest, greatest, over-arching purpose in his life – to know Jesus (Philippians 3).

 That’s pretty radical to most of us.